Instant Pot Yogurt Master Recipe (Raw or Pasteurized Milk)

 I know what you mean!
 The gasket on my instant pot always smells like chuck roast ramen.
 So I bought a second gasket just for making yogurt.
 I wash the lid well and pop the yogurt gasket on every time I make yogurt.

-Some people say you cam just leave the gasket off, but I have concerns about fruit flies, so I prefer to have a clean yogurt gasket only used for instant pot yogurt.
+Some people say you can just leave the gasket off, but I have concerns about fruit flies, so I prefer to have a clean yogurt gasket only used for Instant Pot yogurt.

 What is the shelf-life of instant pot yogurt?